epwr/rgene/README.md

 ## Design Ideation

-This isn't a roadmap, this is just some ideas on how to design rgen.
+This isn't a roadmap, this is just some ideas on how to design rgene.

 ### Default Output